Question type - Gender

-Place questions into a specified randomization group, all questions included in the specified group will appear in a random order.
+It places the questions into a specified randomization group, all questions included in the specified group being displayed in a random order to the survey respondents.

 Just enter any string you like (for example: 'group1').
-All question which have set the same string will have their place in the survey randomized (=randomly exchanged among each other).
+All question which have set the same string within the randomization group name box will have their place in the survey randomized (=randomly exchanged among each other).

 Insert page break in printable view (page_break)